-AET 222 (P/T) 3 Credits INDUSTRIAL MACHINES
+AET 222 (P/T) 3 Credits INDUSTRIAL MACHINES Quarters: Offered as needed

 Covers the important aspects of industrial machines such as safe operation, maintenance, and repairs.
 It also covers some machine design and fabrication techniques.
-It acquaints students with electrical and mechanical controls for machines.
+It acquaints students with electrical and mechanical controls for machines